Skip to Content

 When you are using eggs as your leavening agent (meaning the thing that is going to help your cake or other baked good to rise), you want to help the eggs along by adding air.
 This will allow the cake to be fluffy and light in structure.

-So how do you do it and when do you know they are done?
+So, how do you do it and when do you know they have formed ribbons?
 Using either an electric beater or the whisk attachment on your standing mixer, you are going to beat the eggs and sugar until the mixture has gone lighter in color, tripled in volume, and ribbons form.
 What that means is that when you stop the beating of the eggs and lift your beater or the whisk attachment up, when the mixture drips down it will maintain a thick, steady stream and build up in a little pile in the bowl (see picture above).

 You can also beat eggs to form ribbons by hand, but it will take some considerable elbow grease!